chalvinSoenarjo/comp3015-asgn2/README.md

 Running the Application: Navigate to the project directory in your terminal.
 Start a PHP server:
-Copy code php '-S localhost:8000'
+Copy code 'php -S localhost:8000'

 Open your web browser and go to http://localhost:8000/index.php to access the application.
 Usage: